kdestasio/bidsQC/conversion/README.md

 # Convert Dicoms to Niftis

-The scripts in this folder allow the user to **convert dicoms for all or only a subset of participants in the dicom directory and to run the conversion on Talapas**, the University of Oregon's high performance cluster.
+The scripts in this folder allow the user to:

+1. Convert dicoms for all or only a subset of participants in the dicom directory.
+2. Run the conversion on Talapas, the University of Oregon's high performance cluster.

 ## Table of Contents